MultiPoolMiner/MultiPoolMiner/README.md

 - **decrednicehash** - if you want to include non-dual, non-Claymore Decred mining on Nicehash.
 NiceHash created their own implementation of Decred mining protocol.

 *Note that the pool selected also needs to support the required algorithm(s) or your specified pool (-PoolName) will be ignored when mining certain algorithms.
 The *-Algorithm* command is higher in execution hierarchy and can override pool selection.
 This feature comes handy when you mine on Zpool but also want to mine ethash coins (which is not supported by Zpool). **WARNING!** If you add all algorithms listed above, you may find your earnings spread across multiple pools regardless what pool(s) you specified with the *-PoolName* command.*

+**-CreateMinerInstancePerDeviceModel**
+Newer miner files can create separate instances for each card model.
+This increases profit.
+Not all miners currently support this feature (more coming).
+By default this feature is turned off.
+To enable add '-CreateMinerInstancePerDeviceModel' to your start batch file.
+*Note that this will trigger some benchmarking.*

 **-ConfigFile [Path\ConfigFile.txt]**
 The default config file name is '.\Config.txt'